Campus-Molndal-JIN23/todolist-Fringston/README.md

 ## Tests

 To run tests:
-Go to the folder named "test" and run the tests in the classes "ToDoTest" and "MongoDBFacadeTest".
+Go to the folder named "test" and run the tests in the classes "ToDoTest" and "MongoDBHandlerTest".